Magnetic Resonance Imaging (MRI) Safety

 Before the exam, you will be asked to fill out a screening form asking about anything that might create a health risk or interfere with imaging.
 Items that may create a health hazard or other problem during an MRI exam include:

-- An implanted or external medication pump (such as that used to deliver insulin or a pain-relieving drug)
+- Some implanted or external medication pumps (such as those used to deliver insulin, pain-relieving drugs, or chemotherapy)

 - Certain cochlear (i.e., for hearing) implants

 - Certain neurostimulation systems

 Important note: Some items, including certain cardiac pacemakers, ICDs, neurostimulation systems, cochlear implants, and medication pumps are acceptable for MRI.
 However, the MRI technologist and radiologist must know the exact type that you have in order to follow special procedures to ensure your safety.
 Therefore, in order to help with the pre-MRI screening procedure, it is important for you to obtain information about any implant that you may have and to provide it to the MRI technologist.

 Items that need to be removed by patients and individuals before entering the MR system room include:

 - Purse, wallet, money clip, credit cards, cards with magnetic strips

 - Electronic devices such as beepers or cell phones

 - Hearing aids